 The Syndicate has entered into a quota share agreement with AXIS Syndicate 2007 which is also managed by AMAL.
-The contract operates on a "funds withheld" basis for a period of 36 months after the commencement of the 2017 and 2018 underwriting years of account.
+The contract operates on a "funds withheld" basis for a period of 36 months after the commencement of the 2018 underwriting year of account.

-The debtors arising out of reinsurance operations balance of £30.3m (2018: £34.5m) relates to balances due from Syndicate 2007 for the Syndicate's share of gross written premium, reinsurance recoveries and investment income.
+The debtors arising out of reinsurance operations balance of £17.0m (2019: £30.3m) relates to balances due from Syndicate 2007 for the Syndicate's share of gross written premium, reinsurance recoveries and investment income.